michstmatt/Xamarin.Forms-MSU-Cafeteria/README.md

 			</ContentPage.Content>
 		</ContentPage>

 3. Compile and run the app.
 Great!
-We have a nice structure, now let's actually hook this up to our selected `TodoItem` so we can actually make changes.
+We have a nice structure, now let's actually hook this up to our `Stations` so we can actually make changes.
 Remember, to update our data, we need to use data binding.
-Because our `BindingContext` for `TodoDetailPage` is already set to the `TodoItem`, all we have to do is bind to specific properties of our `TodoItem`, like the name, description, and status.
-Give it a try yourself, but this is what `TodoDetailPage.xaml` should look like when you are done:
+Because our `BindingContext` for `CafeteriaMenuPage` is already set to the `Cafeteria`, all we have to do is bind to specific properties of our `Station`, like the Meal and MenuString.
+Give it a try yourself, but this is what `CafeteriaPage.xaml` should look like when you are done:

 		<?xml version="1.0" encoding="UTF-8"?>
 		<ContentPage